Role-Based Access Control

 Tips

-permission's editorcan promote themselves toadmin, thus considerably extending the set of operations they can perform on the resource (e.g., delete the resource).
-Grant the permission wisely. - Every resource type (Cluster, Environment, Application, Service) can be set as favorite by clicking on the star next to its name.
+permission's editorcan promote themselves toadmin, significantly expanding their operational capabilities on resources (including deletion rights).
+Grant this permission carefully. - Mark any resource type (Cluster, Environment, Application, Service) as favorite by clicking the star next to its name.